 Our main research lines are:

-1. Sex determination, sex differentiation and sex control in aquaculture
+1. Determination and differentiation of sex in fish and its control in aquaculture

-We study the genetic, epigenetic and environmental influences on sex determination and differentiation in fish.
-In recent years, we have focused on the effects of temperature on fish sex using a variety of modern transcriptomic and epigenomic techniques.
-Our studies in farmed fish have been the basis for the development of protocols for sex and ploidy control in aquaculture.
+Using transcriptomics and epigenomics, we study genetic, epigenetic and environmental influences (especially temperature) on sex determination and differentiation in fish.
+Our studies are the basis for the development of protocols for sex ratio control and ploidy in aquaculture.

 2. Large-scale studies on the evolution of sexual systems in fish

-We have compiled a database on the sexual systems (separate sexes or gonochorism, and different forms of hermaphroditism) and key life history traits of more than 4600 fish species.
-We study the incidence, distribution and evolutionary transitions among these sexual systems, showing that gonochorism, and not hermaphroditism, as previously thought, is likely the ancestral sexual system.
+We have compiled a database on the sexual systems (separate sex and different forms of hermaphroditism) and key life history traits of more than 4,600 fish species from around the world.
+We study the incidence, distribution, influence of abiotic factors and the evolutionary transitions between these sexual systems.

 3. Environmental epigenetics: sex regulation, domestication, epigenetic clocks, biomarkers